 I made a bootable USB of the El Capitan dmg from my MacBook, which took almost 2 hours due to the system’s hardware being too old, and once it was done, I removed the HDD and installed the SSD on it.
 It was effortless to do as both the SSD and HDD interfaces are the same.

 How to Upgrade RAM on MacBook Pro

 Upgrading RAM is not rocket science, and I do not have to explain in detail; all I did was remove the RAM from my Lenovo Laptop and install it on my old MacBook Pro.

-By default MacBook Pro late 2011 came with 4 GB of DDR3 RAM consisting of 2 GB sticks each.
-This was enough at that time, but as time passes, the applications require more memory to run smoothly, so 8 GB of RAM is needed nowadays for any type of system to run smoothly as I had just 4 GB of single RAM on Lenovo laptop as well so I gave a try to check if 4 GB + 2 GB will work on not.
-To my surprise, I got to notice that 6 GB of RAM was displaying, and yes, there was a performance upgrade as well.
+By default MacBook Pro in late 2011 came with 4 GB of DDR3 RAM consisting of 2 GB sticks each.
+This was enough then, but as time passed, the applications required more memory to run smoothly, so 8 GB of RAM is needed nowadays for any system to run smoothly.
+I had just 4 GB of single RAM on a Lenovo laptop as well, so I gave a try to check if 4 GB + 2 GB would work on not.
+To my surprise, I noticed that 6 GB of RAM was displaying, and yes, there was a performance upgrade as well.

 Clean The Hardware

-I read somewhere that any kind of laptop starts running slow due to the fan not working correctly as dust particles tend to stick to it.
-I cleaned the fan, which was very dirty, and also blew the CPU, and I didn’t touch anything else.
+I read somewhere that any laptop starts running slow due to the fan not working correctly, as dust particles tend to stick to it.
+I cleaned the fan, which was very dirty, and also blew the CPU and didn’t touch anything else.